Kazakhstan: A Dairy Industry Powerhouse in Central Asia

 Export and Import of Dairy Products

-In the realm of international trade, Kazakhstan exports approximately 65,000 metric tons of dairy products annually, primarily to Central Asia and Russia, while importing about 35,000 metric tons, mainly from Europe and Russia.
+Kazakhstan exports approximately 65,000 metric tons of dairy products annually, primarily to Central Asia and Russia.
+In parallel, it imports about 35,000 metric tons, primarily from Europe and Russia, ensuring a balanced trade flow.

 Significant Events in the Dairy Industry

-• In 2023, Kazakhstan expanded cream cheese exports to Greece and Poland.
+- In 2023, Kazakhstan expanded its cream cheese exports to Greece and Poland.

-• From January to August 2024, milk production increased by 4.4% despite a 1.4% decline in ice cream production.
+- Between January and August 2024, a 4.4% increase in milk production was noted, despite a 1.4% decline in ice cream production.

-• January to October 2024 saw a 4.2% increase in milk production, with potential subsidy reductions.
+- From January to October 2024, there was a 4.2% increase in milk production, with potential subsidy reductions.

-• North Kazakhstan has invested KZT17 billion ($36 million) in modern dairy farms to boost production by 70,000 tons annually.
+- The North Kazakhstan region invested KZT17 billion ($36 million) in modern dairy farms, aiming to augment production by 70,000 tons annually.

-• Dairy industry investments are anticipated to reach 200 billion tenge by 2025.
+- Dairy industry investments are projected to reach 200 billion tenge by 2025.

-• Public dining prices have risen, with fast food prices up 12.7% over the past year.
+- Public dining prices have increased, with fast food prices up 12.7% over the past year.

-• Official milk production reports suggest 6 million metric tons annually, but estimates are closer to 2 million tons.
+- Official milk production reports suggest 6 million metric tons annually, though estimates indicate closer to 2 million tons.

 Related news